zsparal/api-documentation/source/payments/recurring.rst

 .. note:: Created mandates are unique to your account and can not be transferred to other accounts.

 .. warning:: Using recurring payments with PayPal is only possible if PayPal has activated Reference
              Transactions on your merchant account.
-Check if you account is eligible via our :doc:`Methods API </reference/v2/methods-api/list-methods>`.
+Check if your account is eligible via our :doc:`Methods API </reference/v2/methods-api/list-methods>`.
 Make sure to set the ``sequenceType`` parameter to ``first``.
 Your account is eligible if you get PayPal as method returned.